 Grids are a group of vertical and horizontal lines that help provide structure to your design.
-In most cases, these gridlines are invisible in the final design but visible using your default design tool like Sketch or Figma.
+In most cases, these gridlines are invisible in the final design but visible using your default design tool.

 There are a number of terms designers use when they talk about grids.
 We’ve made a list of the most common ones including gutter, columns, and spacing.

 Columns and gutters

 Columns are the most basic component of any layout grid.
 Columns are where you align your content and designs.

 Every layout grid consists of at least one column.
 In most cases, layouts have between one and twelve columns, with twelve columns being a very popular Bootstrap solution.
 More on Bootstrap later.